Click here to find out.

 It doesn’t have to be that way.

-ScribeAmerica and QueueLogix provide a scribe-and-coding solution that connects front-end providers with back-office coders in real time.
+ScribeAmerica provides a scribe-and-coding solution that connects front-end providers with back-office coders in real time.
 The synergy improves efficiency, allows providers to work top-of-license, ensures that patients receive quality care, and increases revenue.

 ScribeAmerica’s trained professional scribes are connected at the point of care with back-office operational staff, and are expert at providing accurate and efficient documentation.
-QueueLogix, meanwhile, provides next-generation technology and experienced certified coders.
-Working together, scribes and coders enable all revenue cycle operations to be handled efficiently, accurately and transparently.
+Linked by next-generation technology, scribes and coders enable all revenue cycle operations to be handled efficiently, accurately and transparently.

-As a total solution, QueueLogix software also helps promote understanding of RVUs, and other operational and financial metrics.
+As a total solution, the technology also helps promote understanding of RVUs, and other operational and financial metrics.

 As providers transition from traditional reimbursement models to value-based propositions, effective revenue cycle management has become more important than ever.
 Outdated information management and billing processes can stunt the growth practices need in order to survive in an increasingly competitive environment.